roshan2004/roshan2004.github.io/research.md

 title: Research
 published: true
 ---
+## Congratulations to Biddhut and Suman
+I would like to congratulate Mr. Buddhut lamichanne and Mr. Suman Chapagain for defending their Master's Project Work today on Jan 5, 2017.
+They worked with me on Molecular Dynamics Simulation.
+Congratulations guys !!!
+You deserved it.
 ## My Poster at International Conference On Nano-Materials and Computational Physics (ICNMCP-2017)
 [A Molecular Dynamics Study in Structural Dynamics of a V717I Substitution in the Amyloid Precursor Protein](poster_final.jpg)
 Update: This Poster of mine was awarded by the Third Prize.